 Screens are often effectively used in ultra-urban settings due to their small footprint but above ground screens are often constrained by aesthetics, traffic/safety and cold weather factors.

-If designed properly, this practice meets the intent of the stormwater permit, as identified in sections 16 and 17, as pretreatment for an infiltration or filtration system.
+If designed properly, this practice meets the intent of the Construction stormwater permit as pretreatment for an infiltration or filtration system.

 The advantages and limitations of screens with regard to the pollutant removal capabilities, cost, ease of construction and maintenance, space and other design considerations and compatibility are presented below.